mervick/aes-everywhere/cpp/README.md

 ## C++ implementation

 ### Attention.
-Work is in progress, the current implementation is buggy and requires a complete rewrite.
+Work is in progress, the current implementation of c++ is buggy and requires a complete rewrite.
 Don't use it

 Cipher: AES/256/CBC/PKCS7Padding with random generated salt